 Sushi Dai is a Michelin Star restaurant and one of the most popular sushi spots in Tokyo.
-CNN Traveler listed it as one of the 4 best in the city.
 Located in the Tsukiji Fish Market, Sushi Dai is open early and serves breakfast and lunch.
 On any given day, the wait can last for hours but that makes no difference for locals or tourists.
 If you make it in, you’ll see that the food is worth the wait.
 Unfortunately, my husband and I didn’t make it in but we know someone who did.

 Sushi Dai: Michelin Star Sushi in Tokyo